Shun11111/passphrase-generator/README.md

 ## Contributing

 Contributions are welcomed and appreciated!
 Please use [GitHub Docs](https://docs.github.com/) for guides on how to use Git, GitHub, and how to contribute.
-The only two requirements before submitting your code is the [pytest](https://github.com/pytest-dev/pytest) ```tests.py``` file passes its tests, and your code is run through [Black](https://github.com/psf/black).
+The only two requirements before submitting your code are the [pytest](https://github.com/pytest-dev/pytest) ```tests.py``` file passes its tests, and your code is run through [Black](https://github.com/psf/black).